baiwfg2/awesome-solana/README.md

-# solana demos
+# awesome solana

+I mean literally, solana is awesome !
+As a prior distributed/database engineer, I can't wait to explore the beauty of Solana.
+A good tangent move is to learn by doing(programming) on the platform.
 This repo is for solana enthusiasts that can utilize programs under different folders to improve solana skills.
-I will continue uploading my examples that I learnt.
+I will continue uploading my discoveries that I learnt.
 See subfolder README to learn commands.

 ## Access mainnet account cloned by surfpool